nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 In this post I covered how to use `aircrack-ng` to scan for nearby access points, capture the 4-way handshake by sending spoofed deauthentication packets, and crack the hash using `crunch`.
 Once again, only try this on devices you own!

-Scanning for wifi networks and acquiring handshakes is not too difficult.
+Scanning for Wi-Fi networks and acquiring handshakes is not too difficult.
 Anyone with some command line experience can achieve this.
 The hardest part will be cracking the password itself due to processing power required.

 This is an example of why long passwords are important.
 It is not enough to add symbols to a short password.
 In fact, it is better to get into the habit of creating pass-*phrases* as opposed to pass-*words*.
 A combination of words with lowercase and capital letters in addition so symbols will be more secure than a single word with symbols.
 In other words, `!ThisIsALongPassword123?` is much harder to crack than `Password123?`

 There are other tools that we could have used to crack the password, such as `hashcat`.
 If I'm not mistaken, `hashcat` can take advantage of a GPU which will allow you to crack passwords much faster.
 However, I wanted to focus on the tools that come with the `aircrack-ng` suite.

-This concludes my wifi hacking notes, I hope you learned something!
+This concludes my Wi-Fi hacking notes, I hope you learned something!